FRANÇAIS

 Optimizing hydrogen liquefaction efficiency through waste heat recovery: A comparative study of three process configurations

-Banijamali, Seyed Masoud, Ilinca, Adrian, Afrouzi, Ali Alizadeh et Rousse, Daniel R..
+Banijamali, Seyed Masoud, Ilinca, Adrian, Afrouzi, Ali Alizadeh and Rousse, Daniel R..
 2025. « Optimizing hydrogen liquefaction efficiency through waste heat recovery: A comparative study of three process configurations ».
 Processes, vol. 13, nº 5.

 [thumbnail of Ilinca-A-2025-31077.pdf]